Industry Professional Instructors

 Users can enter data or connect MS Excel to an external database such as Bloomberg and Reuters to retrieve data automatically.
 Despite the intensive process required to program such features, information is often exchanged this way using Microsoft’s Dynamic Data Exchange.
 At an advanced level, Excel can be programmed to retrieve data from an external source, analyze this data, and update a spreadsheet automatically as changes occur.

-Excel performs basic statistics on data including mean, average, mode, permutations, and quartiles.
-For research studies, Excel can also perform an analysis of variance (ANOVA), regression, and factor analysis.
+Excel performs basic statistics on data, including mean, average, mode, permutations, and quartiles.
+For research studies, Excel can also analyze variance (ANOVA), regression, and factor analysis.
 The program can also make forecasts and predictions based on trends and predict these changes in graphs.

 Excel users can generate basic visuals to support data analysis in Microsoft Excel.
-The most common types of data visualizations created in MS Excel are bar and pie charts, histograms, and line graphs.
-The program can generate a standalone graph for insertion in another document, or it can be inserted within the actual spreadsheet.
+The most common data visualizations created in MS Excel are bar and pie charts, histograms, and line graphs.
+The program can generate a standalone graph for insertion in another document or be inserted within the actual spreadsheet.
 If cell values are changed, the chart or graph will also update the data labels and the figure automatically.

 Microsoft Excel can create the following types of charts: